michaelshiloh/resourcesForClasses/README.md

 	[tutorial](https://learn.sparkfun.com/tutorials/how-to-read-a-schematic) on
 	schematics
 	2. There are many different symbols for MOSFETs depending on subtle difference that we won't be concerned with.

-I suggest we use these symbols for all mosfets:
+	I suggest that you use these symbols:

 	![](http://www.electrotechservices.com/electronics/images/metal_oxide_semiconductor_fet_symbol.jpg)

 	We have both N-channel and P-channel MOSFETs in the lab, but the ones that we use primarily (and the only ones I've discussed in class) are N-channel.